 In addition to sidewalks and biking, transit is another component of connectivity for Hendersonville residents.
-Public transit is a key part of a well-balanced transportation system as it provides an easier, passive mobility option to access parks and open spaces.
-A consideration for existing transit is identifying gaps in connectivity between the bus stop and parks or open spaces.
-These areas are opportunities for prioritized additional trails or dedicated routes to service parks and trailheads.
+Public transit is a key part of a wellbalanced transportation system as it provides an easier, passive mobility option to access parks and open spaces.
+A consideration for existing transit is identifying gaps in connectivity between the bus stop and parks Because that last half-mile to parks and or open spaces.
+These areas are opportunities trailheads can be so important for access-the for prioritized additional trails or dedicated Plan proposes that Hendersonville launches routes to service parks and trailheads. a Parks Walk Audit program.
+Community leaders, residents, City staff and elected officials would get together to walk the half-mile radius of existing and future park sites; make note of needed improvements; and develop a strategy of short- and longterm investments to improve safe routes to interconnected pathways that seamlessly link specific parks.
+The Walk Audit program could be piloted at parks located in priority Equity Investment Zones, with a focus on parks serving nearby populations of children or seniors.